Monday, March 30, 2026

 This distinction is important.
 Ancient Israel operated as a covenant people under the Law of Moses, whereas modern Israel operates through political, legal, and military institutions common to contemporary nation-states.

 Additionally, in the Old Testament, residence in the land was tied to covenant faithfulness.
 The biblical narrative repeatedly emphasizes that unfaithfulness would result in exile, while restoration to the land was associated with repentance.
-The modern return to the land in 1948 occurred through geopolitical processes rather than a unified national turning to God.
+The modern return to the land in 1948 occurred through geopolitical processes and not with a unified national turning to God.

-It is also worth noting that some religious Jewish groups strongly opposed—and continue to oppose—the establishment of this or any other modern state prior to the coming of the Messiah.
-They believe such a development to be premature.
+It is also worth noting that some religious Jewish groups strongly opposed—and continue to oppose—the establishment of a modern state prior to the coming of the Messiah, believing such a development to be premature.

 Ethnic and Genetic Continuity